 Lumbering was a major industry in Mackinaw City from around 1880 to 1930.

 Our historic village needed a connection with that history so we researched ideas for a lumber mill or perhaps a re-creation of the clothespin factory that survived here for a few years.
 Often chance is better than research as we got a call from the Soo Locks, in existence since the mid-1800s.
 They had received money to buy a new saw and wondered if we would like their old one purchased around the turn of the century.
 After a visit and hundreds of questions we learned that the locks are lined with 12" by 12" timbers.
 If a freighter bumps the walls, these timbers, which are cut on site, provide a forgiving surface.
-Thus this massive sawmill We gratefully took the saw and it is now housed inside the sawmill building.
+We gratefully took the saw and it is now housed inside the sawmill building.
 It is a circular saw with a blade 5 feet in diameter than can handle logs up to 12 feet in length.

 Return visits to our village will ensure you will see the sawmill working.